objcio/articles/2014-05-01-animations-explained.md

 Setting the `keyTimes` property let's us specify, at which point in time the keyframes occur.
 They are specified as fractions of the total duration of the keyframe animation[^2].

-[^2] Note how I chose different values for transitions from 0 to 30 and from 30 to -30 to maintain a constant velocity.
+[^2]: Note how I chose different values for transitions from 0 to 30 and from 30 to -30 to maintain a constant velocity.

-Setting the`additive` property to `YES` tells Core Animation to add the values of the animation to the value of the model layer, before updating the presentation layer.
+Setting the `additive` property to `YES` tells Core Animation to add the values of the animation to the value of the model layer, before updating the presentation layer.
 This allows us to reuse the same animation for all form elements that need updating without having to know their position in advance.
 Since this property is inherited from `CAPropertyAnimation`, you can also make use of it when employing `CABasicAnimation`.

 ## Animation along a path